Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 ## Identifying Useless Pins

-The first thing you want to do now that you've found what you think to be UART ports, is see if any of those pins are actually not connected to anything.
+So we've found 2 rows of pins that -at first sight- could be UART ports.
+The first thing you wanna do is find out if any of those contacts is useless.
+There's a very simple trick I figured out to help find useless pads:
-A neat way I've found to do so is to flash a bright light at the bottom of the PCB and look at it from directly up front.
+Flash a bright light from the backside of the PCB and look at it from directly up front.
 This is what that looks like:

 ![2nd Serial Port - No Headers](https://i.imgur.com/g0REmPG.jpg)